pkivolowitz/asm_book/section_1/funcs/README.md

 bl func
 ```

 Notice that calling a function **is** a branch.
-But it is a special branch instruction - *branch-with-link*.
-It is the *link* that allows the function to `ret`urn.
+But it is a special
+branch instruction - *branch-with-link*.
+Again, it is the *link* that
+allows the function to `ret`urn.

 ## **bl**

 Branch-with-link computes the address of the instruction following it.
 It places this address into `x30` and then branches to the label
-provides.
+provided.
 It makes one link of breadcrumbs to follow to get back
 following a `ret`.

 **This is why it is absolutely essential to backup `x30` inside your